wilsontelab/svx-mdi-tools/docs/svDJ/svDJ.md

 ### Expectations
-svDJ assumes that each input library of molecules represents amplification of a **single amplicon** subjected to adapter ligation and sequencing.
+svDJ assumes that each input library of molecules represents amplification of a **single amplicon family** subjected to adapter ligation and sequencing.
 A set of such libraries may be barcoded and sequenced together on a single flow cell, but upstream processing (e.g., by MinKNOW) must have already demultiplexed the libraries into separate file sets.
-Thus, there should be separate folders that each hold one or more sequence files with reads from one PCR reaction performed with one forward and one reverse primer.
-In the future, it could be possible to have mixed amplicons, but this is not presently supported.
+Thus, there should be separate folders that each hold one or more sequence files with reads from one or more PCR reactions performed with one forward and one reverse primer.
+It is acceptable, in fact expected, that those primers will have amplified more than more one type of source molecule.
+In the future, it could be possible to have mixed amplicons, i.e., primer sets, but this is not presently supported.

 As its name implies, svDJ was developed to analyze V(D)J recombination junctions.
 However, it could be applied equally well to any amplicon